agile-man-desert

 Definition of Agile

-Agile explained
+Agile Explained

-Agile stems from software development, and was made popular by the Manifesto for Agile Software Development by the Agile Alliance in 2001.
-The world has not experienced shortages of gargantuan IT projects gone awry, and Agile emerged as a natural reaction to heavy, slow, expensive, and excessive IT failures.
+The world has not experienced shortages of gigantic IT projects gone awry, and Agile emerged as a natural reaction to heavy, slow, expensive, and excessive IT failures.

-The rules of agile
+The Rules of Agile

 Agile consists of a set of values and principles, which we collectively can call rules.
-The Agile Alliance set up the following value hierarchy, where four pairs were weighed against each other.
+The Agile Alliance has set up the following value hierarchy, where four pairs were weighed against each other.

 Primary values